openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

   // dnsManagementPolicy denotes the current policy applied on the dns record.
   // Records that have policy set as "Unmanaged" are ignored by the ingress
+  // operator and the DNS record on the cloud provider is not managed by the
+  // operator.
+This record on the cloud provider can be deleted at the
-  // operator and should be managed at the discretion of the cluster admin.
+  // discretion of the cluster admin.
   //
   // +kubebuilder:default:="Managed"
   // +kubebuilder:validation:Optional